 Alzheimer’s, vascular, frontotemporal, Lewy body, and other dementias are progressive diseases, meaning they get worse over time.
 As dementia progresses, parts of the brain are damaged.
-Cells within the brain die, brain tissue is lost, and the overall size of the brain shrinks.
-The brain of a person in the latest stages of dementia may be 1/3 the size of the brain of an individual without dementia.
+Cells within the brain (neurons) die, brain tissue is lost, and the overall size of the brain shrinks.
+The brain of a person in the late stages of dementia may be 1/3 the size of the brain of an individual without dementia.
 Gaps between folds in the brain are also significantly wider for a person with dementia.

 Within the different regions of the brain, the work of forming thoughts and moving our bodies happens on a cellular level.
-Chemically, tiny electrical charges or “signals,” move through individual cells and parts of the brain.
+Chemically, tiny electrical charges or “signals” move through individual cells and parts of the brain.
 When these processes are compromised, so too are basic brain tasks, such as thinking, feeling, and forming and recalling memories.

-In an individual with dementia, neurons, which carry signals to the brain, are destroyed, signals transmitted between brain cells carried between synapses by neurotransmitters are interrupted, and connections between nerve cells of the brain become broken.
+In an individual with dementia, neurons carrying signals to and from the brain are destroyed.
+Signals transmitted between brain cells carried by neurotransmitters are interrupted, and connections between nerve cells of the brain become broken.
 This is why someone with dementia has problems with thoughts and movement: The communication between cells in their bodies has broken down.

 Beta-Amyloid Plaques and Tau Tangles

-With the progression of Alzheimer’s disease, the brain shrinks and the individual’s level of functioning on nearly all levels is compromised.
-One of the big affects of brain changes associated with dementia is an issue with memory.
-This may include progressive memory loss, lack of orientation to time and place, inability to recall relationships and memories, “confabulation,” or narrative of things that have not occurred, and surfacing of memories from long ago and thinking they are present or relative to the present.
+With the progression of Alzheimer’s disease, the brain shrinks and the individual’s ability to function on nearly all levels is compromised.
+One of the big effects of brain changes associated with dementia is memory problems.
+This may include progressive memory loss, lack of orientation to time and place, inability to recall relationships, “confabulation” (remembering or believing things that have not occurred), and the belief that memories from long ago are present or relatively recent.

-Another big affect of these brain changes is the ability of speech, which encompasses difficulty finding the correct words to use, vagueness of speech, very limited language ability, and garbled speech.
+Another big effect of these brain changes is speech problems, including difficulty finding the correct words to use, vagueness of speech, very limited language ability, and garbled speech.